why-jay/scheduled-throttle/README.md

         '0400',
         '1430'
     ],
-    inactivityExpire: REDIS_KEYS_EXPIRE // optional - in seconds - if not set, the relevant Redis keys never expire }));
+    inactivityExpire: REDIS_KEYS_EXPIRE, // optional - in seconds
+                                 // if not set, the relevant Redis keys never expire
+    serialize: function (numberResult) { // optional
+        // If not set, a default serializer is used (which is basically a JSON.stringify()
+        // that can handle undefined).
+Redis can only store strings, so everything needs
+        // to be converted to and from a string. return String(numberResult);
+    },
+    deserialize: function (stringStored) { // optional - similar to the serialize
+        // If not set, a default deserializer is used (which is basically a JSON.parse()
+        // that can handle undefined)
+        return JSON.parse(stringStored);
+    }
+}));
+throttler = Bluebird.promisifyAll(throttler);

 var obj = {
     a: 2,